oba2311/mattnomer/README.md

  - the graph creation part is banal.
 But, the applications an creation is novel.in the sense that it's never been done in science. - What does that mean?
 Open-source Palantir stuff for scientists.

+ Data:
+ - Readit - downloadable.
+ - Twitter - most of twitter can be downloaded?
+API
+ - Facebook? no

 2. NLP - nature VS narture Chomski stuff.